MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 **Design considerations:**

-- Azure PaaS services are typically accessed over public endpoints, however, the Azure platform provides capabilities to secure such endpoints or even make them entirely private.
+- Azure PaaS services are typically accessed over public endpoints.
+However, the Azure platform provides capabilities to secure such endpoints or even make them entirely private:

   - Virtual network injection provides dedicated private deployments for supported services.
 But management plane traffic flows through public IP addresses.

-  - [Private Link](https://docs.microsoft.com/azure/private-link/private-endpoint-overview#private-link-resource) provides dedicated access using private IP addresses to Azure PaaS instances, or custom services behind an Azure Load Balancer standard.
+  - [Private Link](https://docs.microsoft.com/azure/private-link/private-endpoint-overview#private-link-resource) provides dedicated access by using private IP addresses to Azure PaaS instances, or custom services behind Azure Load Balancer Standard.

-  - Virtual network service endpoints provide service level access from selected subnets to selected PaaS services.
+  - Virtual network service endpoints provide service-level access from selected subnets to selected PaaS services.

-- Enterprises often have concerns regarding public endpoints for PaaS services that must be appropriately mitigated.
+- Enterprises often have concerns about public endpoints for PaaS services that must be appropriately mitigated.

 - For [supported services](https://docs.microsoft.com/azure/private-link/private-link-overview#availability), Private Link addresses data exfiltration concerns associated with service endpoints.
-Alternately, outbound filtering via NVAs can be used to provide steps to mitigate data exfiltration.
+As an alternative, you can use outbound filtering via NVAs to provide steps to mitigate data exfiltration.

 **Design recommendations:**

 - Use virtual network injection for supported Azure services to make them available from within your virtual network.

-- Azure PaaS services that have been injected into a virtual network still perform management plane operations using public IP addresses.
-Ensure that this communication is locked down within the virtual network using UDRs and NSGs.
+- Azure PaaS services that have been injected into a virtual network still perform management plane operations by using public IP addresses.
+Ensure that this communication is locked down within the virtual network by using UDRs and NSGs.

-- Use Private Link, where available, for shared Azure PaaS services.
+- Use Private Link, [where avaiable](https://docs.microsoft.com/azure/private-link/private-link-overview#availability), for shared Azure PaaS services.
 Private Link is generally available for several services and is in public preview for numerous ones.
-Private Link availability is detailed [here](https://docs.microsoft.com/azure/private-link/private-link-overview#availability).

-- Access Azure PaaS services from on-premises via ExpressRoute private peering, using either virtual network injection for dedicated Azure services or Azure Private Link for available shared Azure services.
-To access Azure PaaS services from on-premises when virtual network injection or Private Link aren't available, use ExpressRoute with Microsoft peering.
-This would avoid transiting over the public internet.
+- Access Azure PaaS services from on-premises via ExpressRoute private peering.
+Use either virtual network injection for dedicated Azure services or Azure Private Link for available shared Azure services.
+To access Azure PaaS services from on-premises when virtual network injection or Private Link isn't available, use ExpressRoute with Microsoft peering.
+This method avoids transiting over the public internet.

-- Use virtual network service endpoints to secure access to Azure PaaS services from within your virtual network, but only when Private Link isn't available and there aren't data exfiltration concerns.
+- Use virtual network service endpoints to secure access to Azure PaaS services from within your virtual network, but only when Private Link isn't available and there are no data exfiltration concerns.
 To address data exfiltration concerns with service endpoints, use NVA filtering or use virtual network service endpoint policies for Azure Storage.

-- Do not enable virtual network service endpoints by default on all subnets.
+- Don't enable virtual network service endpoints by default on all subnets.

-- Do not use virtual network service endpoints when there are data exfiltration concerns, unless NVA filtering is used.
+- Don't use virtual network service endpoints when there are data exfiltration concerns, unless you use NVA filtering.

-- It isn't recommended to implement forced tunneling to enable communication from Azure to Azure resources.
+- We don't recommended that you implement forced tunneling to enable communication from Azure to Azure resources.

-## Planning for inbound and outbound internet connectivity
+## Plan for inbound and outbound internet connectivity

 This section describes recommended connectivity models for inbound and outbound connectivity to and from the public internet.

 **Design considerations:**

-- Azure-native network security services such as Azure Firewall, Azure Web Application Firewall (WAF) on Azure Application Gateway, and Azure Front Door are fully managed services, so you don't incur the operational and management costs associated with infrastructure deployments, which can become complex at scale.
+- Azure-native network security services such as Azure Firewall, Azure Web Application Firewall (WAF) on Azure Application Gateway, and Azure Front Door Service are fully managed services.
+So you don't incur the operational and management costs associated with infrastructure deployments, which can become complex at scale.

-- The enterprise-scale architecture is fully compatible with partner NVAs, should your organization prefer to use NVAs or for situations where native services don't satisfy your organization's specific requirements.
+- The enterprise-scale architecture is fully compatible with partner NVAs, if your organization prefers to use NVAs or for situations where native services don't satisfy your organization's specific requirements.

 **Design recommendations:**

 - Use Azure Firewall to govern:

-  - Azure outbound traffic to the internet
+  - Azure outbound traffic to the internet.

-  - Non-HTTP/S inbound connections
+  - Non-HTTP/S inbound connections.

-  - East-west traffic filtering (if required by your organization)
+  - East/west traffic filtering (if your organization requires it).

 - Use Firewall Manager with Virtual WAN to deploy and manage Azure firewalls across Virtual WAN hubs or in hub virtual networks.
-Firewall Manager is now in general availability (GA) for both Virtual WAN and regular virtual networks.
+Firewall Manager is now in GA for both Virtual WAN and regular virtual networks.

 - Create a global Azure Firewall policy to govern security posture across the global network environment and assign it to all Azure Firewall instances.
-Allow for granular policies to meet requirements of specific regions by delegating incremental firewall policies to local security teams via RBAC.
+Allow for granular policies to meet requirements of specific regions by delegating incremental firewall policies to local security teams via role-based access control (RBAC).

-- Configure supported partner SaaS security providers within Firewall Manager if your organization wants to use such solutions to protect outbound connections.
+- Configure supported partner SaaS security providers within Firewall Manager if your organization wants to use such solutions to help protect outbound connections.

 - Use WAF within a landing-zone virtual network for protecting inbound HTTP/S traffic from the internet.

-- Use Azure Front Door and WAF policies to provide global protection across Azure regions for inbound HTTP/S connections to a landing zone.
+- Use Azure Front Door Service and WAF policies to provide global protection across Azure regions for inbound HTTP/S connections to a landing zone.

-- When using Azure Front Door and Azure Application Gateway to protect HTTP/S apps, use WAF policies in Azure Front Door and lock down Azure Application Gateway to receive traffic only from Azure Front Door.
+- When you're using Azure Front Door Service and Azure Application Gateway to help protect HTTP/S apps, use WAF policies in Azure Front Door Service.
+Lock down Azure Application Gateway to receive traffic only from Azure Front Door Service.

-- If partner NVAs are required for east-west and/or south-north traffic protection/filtering:
+- If partner NVAs are required for east/west or south/north traffic protection and filtering:

-   - For Virtual WAN network topologies, deploy the NVAs to a separate virtual network (for example, NVA virtual network), and connect it to the regional Virtual WAN hub and to the landing zones that require access to NVAs, as described in this [article](https://docs.microsoft.com/azure/virtual-wan/virtual-wan-route-table-portal).
+   - For Virtual WAN network topologies, deploy the NVAs to a separate virtual network (for example, NVA virtual network).
+Then connect it to the regional Virtual WAN hub and to the landing zones that require access to NVAs.
+[This article](https://docs.microsoft.com/azure/virtual-wan/virtual-wan-route-table-portal) describes the process.
    - For non-Virtual WAN network topologies, deploy the partner NVAs in the central-hub virtual network.

-- If partner NVAs are required for inbound HTTP/S connections, they should be deployed within a landing-zone virtual network and together with the apps that they're protecting and exposing to the internet.
+- If partner NVAs are required for inbound HTTP/S connections, deploy them within a landing-zone virtual network and together with the apps that they're protecting and exposing to the internet.

-- Use [Azure DDoS Protection Standard protection plans](https://docs.microsoft.com/azure/virtual-network/ddos-protection-overview) to protect all public endpoints hosted within your virtual networks.
+- Use [Azure DDoS Protection Standard protection plans](https://docs.microsoft.com/azure/virtual-network/ddos-protection-overview) to help protect all public endpoints hosted within your virtual networks.

-- Do not replicate on-premises perimeter network concepts and architectures into Azure.
+- Don't replicate on-premises perimeter network concepts and architectures into Azure.
 Similar security capabilities are available in Azure, but the implementation and architecture must be adapted to the cloud.

-## Planning for app delivery
+## Plan for app delivery

-This section explores key recommendations to deliver internal and external facing apps in a secure, highly scalable, and highly available manner.
+This section explores key recommendations to deliver internal-facing and external-facing apps in a secure, highly scalable, and highly available way.

 **Design considerations:**